Creating Discussion Groups:

 - Publication of conference papers or books, or production costs of other media

-- Any items designated as gifts, presents, offerings or donations
+- Items designated as gifts, presents, offerings or donations

-- Travel, meals, lodging expenses should family or friend accompany participant on an extended conversation
+- Travel, meals, lodging expenses should family or friends accompany participant on an extended conversation